Mandi Bahauddin

 Mandi Bahauddin (Punjabi / /pa/; /ur/) is a city in Punjab, Pakistan.
+It is also called "The City of Lions" and "The Land of Judges".
 It is also the capital of Mandi Bahauddin District.
 It is the 43rd most populous city in Pakistan, according to the 2023 census.
 The city is about 220 metres above sea level and is located between the rivers Jhelum (north 12 km) and Chenab (south 39 km).

 The name of the town originates from two sources, Mandi was a prefix because it was a grain market and Bahauddin was a Sufi saint.

 History

 Foundation of Mandi Bhauddin

 In 1506 C.E. a Gondal tribal Chief named Bahauddin established a settlement namely Pindi Bahauddin, after his migration from Pindi Shahjahanian to this area.
 The town started growing in early 20th century near the ancient village named as Chak No.51, where Sikh, Hindu and Muslim businessmen and land owners came to settle.
 John Alam made the map of this chak, which became the center of this new town Pindi Bahauddin. later in 1920 because of famous grain market setup in this Chak No. 51, it was given name of Mandi-Bahauddin, in 1923 all the streets and roads were laid straight and wide.
 In 1924 Pindi-Bahauddin Railway station was given the name of Mandi Bahauddin railway station.
 In 1937 when Mandi-Bahauddin was town, it was given the status of a town committee and in 1941 it got the status of a Municipal Committee.
 In the master plan of reconstructing this town.
 In 1946, nine gates and the walls were retied around this town.